KentStateWeb/rwd/_assignments/templates.md

 Use the following rubric to ensure you receive the highest possible grade for the assignment:

 * **8-10**: You've put everything you've learned so far together.
 Your templates' HTML and CSS uses the appropriate content and styles.
 Your templates form a cohesive whole, but also demonstrate a unified design system.
-You'll successfully installed and are using Jekyll for any global or shared elements, such as the header and footer, so that content isn't repeated.
 Your HTML is structured well, and you are using appropriate breakpoints in your CSS.
 * **4-7**: You've put together the templates, but they don't always show a unified design system.
 Some of the content is missing or not in appropriate places.
-Jekyll may have been installed, but you're still repeating some shared components like the header and footer.
 There are some issues with the responsive breakpoints - more testing may be needed on different sized screens.
 There are also a few HTML and CSS errors.
 * **0 - 3**: The design system for your templates is week and templates don't follow the structure of your content.
 HTML and CSS structure is weak and doesn't follow what you've learned in class.
-Jekyll wasn't installed correctly or the assignment instructions weren't followed fully.
 A lot more work is required to make the templates ready for client review.